zellij-org/zellij-org.github.io/docs/src/cli-recipes.md

 # CLI Recipes & Scripting

 This page provides task-oriented examples for controlling Zellij from the command line and shell scripts.
 For a full reference of all available actions, see [CLI Actions](./cli-actions.md).
+For patterns oriented toward non-interactive, machine-driven control (output polling, event loops, concurrency), see [Programmatic Control](./programmatic-control.md).

 ---